to realizing if

 Is my teen's

 just normal teenage rebellion?

-My teen is cutting.
-What do I need to know about
+What do parents and teachers need to know about

 What makes a